-Electric vehicle charging station fee collection

-Yuma County

-Issue Lack of HUTF funds

-Background Gas tax has not been raised in many years and with the use of EV Gas Tax will dwindle.

-Proposed Solution A tax at the charging stations for EV added to the HUTF.
+Electric vehicle charging station tax collection Yuma County Issue Lack of HUTF fur nds Background Gas tax has not be een raised in many ye ars and with t the use of EV Gas Tax will dwindle.
+Proposed Solution A tax at the chargi A tax at the charging stations for EV added to the HUTF.
 C.C.
-Role HUTF if where our funding comes from for County maintenance of our roads.

-Potential Proponents/ Opponents EV Owners

-Fiscal Impact None we make money

-Priority Ranking 1/2
+Role HUTF if where ou HUTF if where our funding comes from for County maintenance of our roads.
+Potential Proponents/ Opponents EV Owners EV Owners Fiscal Impact None we make money Priority Ranking 1/2 Risk/ Difficulties 3 C.C.
+Importance 2 CCI Time 3 Commitment